thallesdomician/technical-assignment-infrastructure/README.md

       * `req.body` - for all HTTP methods which support incoming data via request body
       * `res.body` - should be used to send the final response data after middleware execution
   5. basic error-handling wrapper for registered middleware
-    - for any errors thrown from the middleware, statusCode should be set to `error.statusCode` (if such field exists in the error object) and errors should be logged to stderr.
+    - for any errors thrown from the middleware, `res.statusCode` should be set to `error.statusCode` (if such field exists in the error object) and errors should be logged to stderr.
+    - if a thrown error has no `statusCode` property, it should be considered a 500 Internal Server Error.

 ### Router (`src/lib/router/index.js`)